Sample-wise Adaptive Weighting for Transfer Consistency in Adversarial Distillation: Additional Experiments

+To validate the use of adversarial entropy $H(f_T(\mathbf{x}+\boldsymbol{\delta}_S))$ over clean entropy $H(f_T(\mathbf{x}))$ for sample-wise weighting, we evaluate both metrics using a ResNet-18 student. \Cref{tab:ablation_clean_adv} presents the robustness outcomes on CIFAR-10.
+Clean entropy solely measures static uncertainty on unperturbed images, failing to capture the dynamic transferability of student-crafted perturbations and rendering it a sub-optimal proxy.
+In contrast, adversarial entropy explicitly evaluates the teacher's response to the attack.
+By integrating this dynamic measure, SAAD achieves superior robustness across all evaluation metrics.

-\subsection{Impact of Underconfident Soft Labels in Adversarial Distillation}
+\subsection{Impact of Underconfident Soft Labels in Adversarial Distillation.}

 One potential concern is that underconfident (high-entropy) soft labels may provide noisy supervision and thus harm adversarial distillation.
 To evaluate this, we analyze the teacher’s prediction reliability in high-entropy regions.
 For each teacher, we distill a student using RSLAD on CIFAR-10.
 After training, we generate 10-step PGD adversarial examples on the student from the training set and compute the entropy of the teacher’s output on these perturbed inputs.
 We then sort the samples by teacher-output entropy on student-generated adversarial inputs (transfer attacks) and report the teacher’s prediction accuracy (transfer adversarial accuracy) on the top 20\%, 40\%, 60\%, and 80\% highest-entropy subsets.
 As shown in Table~\ref{tab:entropy_analysis}, transfer adversarial accuracy remains consistently above 94\% even in high-entropy regions, suggesting that underconfident soft labels largely provide stable supervision rather than introducing significant noise.
 These results support the validity of entropy-based weighting: low-entropy, overconfident predictions are more indicative of high-variance, overfitting-prone samples, whereas high-entropy samples help stabilize training by reducing adversarial variance and enabling more effective knowledge transfer.